AntonOresten/TypedFASTX.jl/README.md

 ## Installation

-To install the package, you can use the Julia package manager.
-From the Julia REPL, type `]` to enter the Pkg REPL mode and run:
+You can install TypedFASTX from the Julia REPL.
+Type `]` to enter the Pkg REPL mode and run:

 ```
-add TypedFASTX
+(@v1.9) pkg> add TypedFASTX
 ```

 ## Example usage